 - Raise security and privacy concerns, as they can be hacked or manipulated by malicious actors, and they can collect and store massive amounts of data that can be used for surveillance or profiling.

-- Involve governance and participation issues, such as accountability, transparency, and collaboration, as they must involve multiple stakeholders and actors and balance the interests and needs of the public and private sectors.
+- Governance and participation issues involve multiple stakeholders and actors.
+They require balancing the interests and needs of the public and private sectors.
+This includes aspects like accountability, transparency, and collaboration.

 Data collection, transmission, processing, and action are the main ways IoT devices work.
 These are the usual procedures: